rootiest/nvim-updater.nvim/README.md

 The plugin exposes several Lua functions.

 The following functions are available in the `nvim_updater` namespace:

+> [!IMPORTANT]
+> The defaults shown below are for the default configuration.
+> If options aren't provided to the function, the values from
+> the plugin configuration will be used.

 #### Update Neovim from source